 United for Senior Supports

 United Way is committed to helping our senior population age safely in place.
-This includes those who need assistance to care for themselves, or in accomplishing their activities of daily living in and around the home.
-This also includes those who need home-delivered meals to meet their nutritional needs, or need transportation to medical appointments or the grocery store.
+This includes those who need assistance to care for themselves, or help in accomplishing the activities of daily living in and around their home.
+This includes seniors who need home-delivered meals or transportation to medical appointments or the grocery store.

 Active & Engaged

 Feelings of loneliness and isolation can lead to serious consequences for senior health.
-In Steuben and Chemung Counties, nearly half of all households of those aged 65 and above are seniors living alone.
+In Steuben and Chemung Counties, nearly half of all residents over age 65 are living alone.
 In addition to providing supports that help the elderly age at home for as long as is safely possible, other programming is available to help seniors remain active and engaged.